Nicotine replacement therapySmoking cessation - nicotine replacement; Tobacco - nicotine replacement therapy

 Facts about using nicotine replacement therapy:

-- You have 10 times higher chance of quitting permanently if you do not cheat on the first day of use.
-The more cigarettes you smoke, the higher the dose you may need to start.
+- The more cigarettes you smoke, the higher the dose you may need to start.

 - Nicotine replacement helps prevent weight gain while you are using it.
 You may still gain weight when you stop all nicotine use.